cliosight/Docs/README.md

     }]
 }
 ```
 ## Example of a Dashboard - Cliosight Meetings Portal <a name="dashboard_example"></a>

 [Cliosight Meetings](https://app.cliosight.com/app/dashboards/49/show?noNavbar=true) dashboard provides a quick view of the important data of a meeting scheduler application.
-It is possible to restrict access in a dashboard's constituents upto the filter level.
-The default widget type in a dashboard is 'report'.

 ```json
 {